saucelabs/sauce-docs/docs/api-testing/composer/io-components.md

 ### GitHub

-The GitHub component is meant to simplify the process of retrieving a file from GitHub and use it as a data source.
+The GitHub component is meant to simplify the process of retrieving a file from GitHub and using it as a data source.
 Some examples of files to use would be CSV or JSON files.
 Check [Use Cases](/api-testing/use-cases/github-datasets/) out to see an example using this component.

 :::note
 GitHub Enterprise version or GitHub AE are not supported.